-- If you prefer to not use your hands-- drop spoonfuls of batter into your frying pan.
+- If you prefer to not use your hands, then drop spoonfuls of batter into your frying pan.
 Dip a fork in a little oil and use the bottom to gently press and shape your dollop into a patty.
-Recoat fork as necessary.
+Recoat the fork as necessary.

 - The paper towels are great at sucking up excess oil.
 Don't let them rest on the oily paper towels for too long or it defeats the purpose.
 I like to transfer them to a baking rack and pop them in a warm oven until ready to serve.

-- These potato and broccoli latkes taste great just the way they are but are super yummy whith melted cheddar cheese on top.
+- These potato and broccoli latkes taste great just the way they are, but they're super yummy with melted cheddar cheese on top.
 Sprinkle some shredded cheese on top before popping in a warm oven.
 They also taste great with sour cream or ranch dressing.

 Latkes are so special that my holidays wouldn't be complete without them.
 If you're looking for new Thanksgiving potato recipes, these latkes will be a hit.
 I love to make and eat them for all the holidays but also all year round as a dinner side dish.
 They're too yummy to get tired of.